Law and Oracle: Plot

 After being sent on a prank delivery, Fry becomes disillusioned with his job at Planet Express.
 He and his co-workers are held hostage by criminally insane robot Roberto, who is promptly subdued by Smitty and URL, and Fry decides that joining the police force would be a more fulfilling role.
 He resigns from his job, and applies at the Police Academy, from which he graduates.
 Upon joining the force, Fry is paired with URL.
 The pair soon make a major arrest, and are rewarded with a promotion to the Future Crimes division.
 The division works to prevent crimes from occurring, by using "Pickles", an "oracle" human-robot hybrid who is able to calculate the future and predict crimes in advance.

 Meanwhile, Leela and Bender are sent on a delivery to the planet Pandora; however, without Fry accompanying them, the two find it difficult to be in each other's company.
 Professor Farnsworth, Amy, Hermes and Doctor Zoidberg find working at Planet Express to be boring without Fry's antics.
 Back at the precinct, Fry receives a vision of a future larceny, and discovers that the culprit is Bender.
-Fry questions Bender about the details of the crime, hoping to prevent him from committing it.
-Instead, Fry inadvertently informs Bender about the target of the crime; a priceless bottle of strong malt liquor stored in Hedonismbot's wine cellar.
+Fry questions Bender about the details of the crime, hoping to prevent him from committing it, but inadvertently informs Bender about the target of the crime; a priceless bottle of strong malt liquor stored in Hedonismbot's wine cellar.
 Upon examining the vision in closer detail, Fry sees that he will fatally shoot Bender to prevent him from stealing the bottle.
-He decides that he will deliberately not shoot Bender, which causes a vision of an alternate future to be created, in which Bender escapes.
-The alternate vision shows that Bender will share the stolen liquor with the crew at Planet Express, poisoning and inadvertently killing all of them.
+He decides that he will deliberately not shoot Bender, which causes a vision of an alternate future to be created, in which Bender escapes and shares the stolen liquor with the crew at Planet Express, poisoning and inadvertently killing all of them.